thomaswoodcock/ThomasW.Domain.SharedKernel.Results.FluentAssertions/README.md

     result.Should().BeSuccessful(user => user.Id == this._userId);
 }
 ```

+These two assertions will only pass if the result is successful _and_ the
+expected value matches the actual value, or the predicate evaluates to `true`,
+respectively.

 You can also assert on the failure reason by passing a type argument into the
 `IsFailed` method: